The List of Raw Foods is Quite Large

 Raw Vegetables

 This is a partial list of vegetables that belong in the list of raw foods.
 These vegetables can be prepared in many ways while still being considered “raw.”
-Since most vegetables, except for bell peppers, need to be steam blanched before freezing, frozen vegetables technically are not considered as “raw.”
+Since most vegetables, need to be steam blanched before freezing, frozen vegetables technically are not considered “raw.”
 However, you can use the vegetables fresh, dehydrated and/or juiced.

 Artichokes